justinmeiners/image-sequence-streaming/README.md

 The main tradeoff for this approach, is that a collection of JPEGs need to be precompiled into a single file using a command line tool.
 Thanks to JPEGs effecient compression, the filesizes are very small.

+**Note** that this project originally used an alternative image compression mechanism and was much more complex.
+The idea was that if the images on disk matched the GPU format as closely as possible, this would minimze the refresh time for a frame.
+It turns out that disk bandwidth is more important than decompression time.
+JPGs are the fastest because they compress well and the iOS devices have dedicated hardware for decoding them.

 ## Usage:

 Compiling a folder of JPEGs into a sequence file in terminal: